 The Digital Lab is used often as a bridge between tradition and experimentation within the context of the photographic medium, printmaking, 2-D and 3-D processes.
 Digital Art and Graphic Design students are provided with monitored access to the studios and strong technical support from the University.
 Classes are kept small, 20 students or less, and the machines are updated regularly with the latest standards in design, video, sound editing and web design software.
 Students explore the possibilities of still image, moving image, and graphics in a recently renovated, state of the art facility.

 Separate studios are maintained for metal and wood sculpture.
 Our metal studio contains all the necessary tools for traditional large-scale metal sculptures fabrication.
 The woodshop is a separate structure, located in the courtyard.
-The studio is well equipped with power tools and equipment for most additive or subtractive woodworking processes.
+The studio is well equipped with power tools and equipment necessary for most additive or subtractive woodworking processes.
 We also have indoor and outdoor facilities for plaster working, mold making, and alternative casting processes.

 The areas devoted to ceramics house courses in traditional wheel throwing, and hand building techniques, as well as sculptural ceramics.
 Students actively enrolled in a ceramics class are given the privilege to enjoy 24-hour access to this large and well-equipped studio.
 Classes explore a wide range of glazing and firing techniques using a variety of small, hand-built kilns and large capacity, high-fire electric and gas kilns.

 The Photography studio incorporates digital with traditional processes.
 Darkroom facilities are well equipped for Black and White wet lab processing and analog photography, using film and other light sensitive materials.
 Courses in Digital Photography begin in the computer labs (see below), and are completed on-line.